 The trigeminal nerve or cranial nerve V is implicated in a variety of mental health issues including depression, so when this nerve is producing pain or dysfunction, it suggests deeper, emotional issues.
 Indeed, modulation of the brain through trigeminal nerve stimulation through electrical stimulation is an emerging therapy for epilepsy, Post Traumatic Stress Disorder (PTSD) and major depressive disorder (MDD).

-In contrast to prevailing drug treatments, Salvia divinorum has pain-relieving and inflammation-reducing effects that have a positive impact on trigeminal pain without the horrible side effects.
-Studies have shown that the Salvinorum A in Salvia divinorum has a significant pain-reducing effect in trigeminal neuralgia without the side effects caused by conventional drug treatment.
+In contrast to prevailing drug treatments, Salvia divinorum has pain-relieving and inflammation-reducing effects that have a positive impact on trigeminal pain and other types of nerve pain without the horrible side effects.
+Studies have shown that the salvinorum A in Salvia divinorum has a significant pain-reducing effect in trigeminal neuralgia without the side effects caused by conventional drug treatment.
 As with neuropathic pain, it’s possible that one of the mechanisms of action involved in the successful treatment of trigeminal neuralgia using Salvia divinorum involves re-myelination of nerves via stimulation of the kappa opioid receptors.
+We think of the kappa-opioid receptors as apartments in a giant apartment complex.
+Each receptor could, theoretically be occupied by a foreign energy that doesn’t belong to the patient.
+As such, each receptor (or group of receptors) might be like an apartment that’s occupied (at times) by squatters.
+These squatters might steal electricity from the rest of the body causing the body to reflexively cut off the supply (demyelination).
+In order to remyelinate nerves, the squatters must be removed using dynorphins (endogenous kappa-opioid receptor agonists), kratom / Mitragyna speciosa, or Salvia divinorum.

 Salvia divinorum for Multiple Sclerosis